kisslinux/repo/README.md

 ## Linting

 All package `build` and `post-install` scripts are subject to checks using `shellcheck`.
 Packages must pass the linter to be accepted into the repository.
 Exceptions can be made using `shellcheck disable=SCXXXX` with good reason.

+## Code style

+- Indentation should be 4 spaces.
+- Keep variables lowercase unless they're environment variables.
+- Use `#!/bin/sh -e`.
+- Use `/usr` as the prefix.